 - 51. Describe the physical sources of wind on earth, explain effect of terrain. - 52.
 Discuss wind speed measurement techniques and their applications during the project development phase of a wind farm - 53.
 Calculate the energy contained in the wind. - 54.
 Evaluate impact of turbine height on wind resource. - 55.
-Describe the components of a wind turbine.

-- 56. Calculate the maximum energy efficiency of wind turbine (Betz's law). - 57.
+Describe the components of a wind turbine. - 56.
+Calculate the maximum energy efficiency of wind turbine (Betz's law). - 57.
 Design a wind blade based on aerodynamics equations. - 58.
 Compare and contrast different turbine designs. - 59.
 Calculate the optimum speed and pitch of a blade. - 60.
-Calculate the force (thrust), torque applied to a turbine and the power it generates. - 61.
+Calculate the force (thrust), torque, and power. - 61.
 Discuss design trends and optimization. - 62.
 Calculate the capacity factor. - 63.
 Describe off-shore wind turbine design - 64.
 Discuss wind power markets for on-shore and off-shore locations - 65.
 Understand environmental impact of wind power. - 66.
 Design a wind power system to maximize power generation for a given scenario. - 67.
 Discuss intermittency and integration with storage and hydrogen production.